Can you make money selling a physical product on a blog?

 Taylor is a blogger/etsy seller who makes crochet and knitwear items, as well as designs and sells her own patterns!
 Her twist knit headbands have been a great hit this season.
 They come in tons of colors and make the perfect one size fits all gift for loved ones.

-You can check out Taylor's Etsy shop here or take a look at her blog here.
+You can check out Taylor's Etsy shop here.

 Kyle Beale runs a travel blog called Oliver's France where she posts twice each month about cool places to visit in France as well as tips and special activities to do there.
 She wrote and published three books including Magical Paris: Over 100 things to do Across Paris, Real French for Travelers, and A French Garden: The Loire Valley.